nflsilva/smart-meter-wifi-publisher/README.md

 ## How is this project organized?
 To compile the project, users should install the necessary dependencies.

-- ESP8266WiFi.h - used to setup the Wi-Fi Connection.
+- `ESP8266WiFi.h` - used to setup the Wi-Fi Connection.
-- ArduinoJson.h - used to generate the JSON objects to send over the network.
+- `ArduinoJson.h` - used to generate the JSON objects to send over the network.
-- ArduinoMqttClient.h - used to connect to the MQTT broker.
+- `ArduinoMqttClient.h` - used to connect to the MQTT broker.

+It is also necessary to setup `secrets.h` with the correct settings.
+A sample file is provided.

 ## References
 --------------------------------------